This post is all about Palangan and Sanandaj in Kurdistan iran and how to travel in this off the beaten path destination.

 As a woman travelling alone I had no problems in Iranian Kurdistan.
 That said, even in Sanandaj people do not see many tourists, let alone female tourists travelling on their own.
 You will get a lot of attention in the form of curious stares and people that want to talk to you.

 Most of this attention is just curiosity and completely harmless, but it helps to be a bit on your guard.
 Solo female travel in Iran is safe, but can be challenging sometimes.
 Read more about tips for travelling in Iran as a women in my guide on Solo female travel in Iran: know before you go.

 Logistics: How to get to Palangan and Sanandaj in Kurdistan Iran

 From Tabriz there are frequent local busses to Saqqez (about 4 hours) and from there you can take frequent buses to Sanandaj (another 3 hours).
-Sanandaj has buses to Kermanshah & Tehran as well.
+Sanandaj has buses to Kermanshah, Hamadan & Tehran as well.

 To get to Palangan it is easiest to hire a taxi or use a combination of taxi and local transport.
 There are frequent local buses from Sanandaj to Kamyaran and back (1 -2 hours).
 From Kamyaran you can walk to the taxi/ bus stand to Palangan.
 There is a local bus to Palangan that is very infrequent and takes a long time.
 My advice is to hire a taxi from Kamyaran as return transport from Palangan is also rare.

 I started my journey to Iranian Kurdistan from Tabriz.
-To read more about everything to see and do in Tabriz you can read my post about the best of Tabriz: a warm welcome to Iran.
+To read more about everything to see and do in Tabriz you can read my post about the best things to do in Tabriz.